amnn/typed-geomlab-report/report.md

 \subsection{Implementation}

 \text{Na\"ive} implementations of this algorithm --- in which types are represented as strings and all operations are performed eagerly --- tend to exhibit poor performance.
-Whilst inference for HM is known to be DEXPTIME-COMPLETE\ \cite{kfoury90mlexptime}, such a worst-case running time can be avoided in all but the pathalogical cases using techniques from Oleg Kiselyov's tutorial on the implementation of \textit{OCaml}'s type inference algorithm\ \cite{oleg13ocamltc}.
+Whilst inference for HM is known to be DEXPTIME-COMPLETE\ \cite{kfoury90mlexptime}, such a worst-case running time can be avoided in all but the pathalogical cases.
+We use techniques from Oleg Kiselyov's tutorial on the implementation of \textit{OCaml}'s type inference algorithm\ \cite{oleg13ocamltc} to improve the performance of our algorithm in typical cases.

 \subsubsection{Unification}

 We represent types with acyclic graphs, and make unification a side-effectful operation, modifying types in place instead of returning a unifier.
 This allows for structural sharing, and makes unification cheaper: If we are unifying a variable in one type with another type, we replace the node representing the variable in the former with a forward pointer to the latter, a much cheaper operation than string substitution.
 Long chains of forward pointers that may arise are also compressed as they are traversed.

+In this representation, cyclic types present as cycles of pointers.
+As a result, the algorithm is at risk of looping infinitely, unless we detect such features.
+We do so by leaving breadcrumbs at every node we enter and removing them once we make our way back.
+If we find a crumb at a node we have just entered, we know we have doubled back on ourselves.
+In such a situation, it is appropriate to throw an error as cyclic types are not valid in the HM theory.

 \subsubsection{Generalisation}